 Those aged over 65 are at higher risk of suffering the consequences of infection by the SRAS-CoV-2 virus.
 Above the age of 80, the mortality rate can be as high as 14.8%.

 Coronavirus can have more serious effects in immunosuppressed people or those suffering from a chronic disease (cancer, diabetes ...)

 A quick recap on the basic steps for protecting yourself and others:

 For the moment, there is no treatment approved by medical authorities for combatting the virus.
 Certain drugs are being considered, tested and even given to some patients: Remdesivir (anti-Ebola), Ritonavir (anti-HIV), chloroquine (anti-malarial)...
 It remains to be seen whether they are effective.

 Above all, avoid taking non-steroidal anti-inflammatory drugs (such as ibuprofen, Nurofen, naproxen, diclofenac or Voltaren) and corticosteroids (such as Cortancyl, prednisolone or Celesene), which may aggravate the disease.

 Neither is there any vaccine for preventing the disease.
 The Pasteur Institute in Paris has indicated that preliminary tests on mice began on 11 March 2020.
 According to a number of specialists, it will be autumn 2021before a vaccine is ready.

-As Didier Raoult, Director of Marseille’s Mediterranean Infection Institute, said when asked about the best way of combatting coronavirus: “What works best is our immune system” (France Info, 26 January 2020).
+As Dr. Damien Mascret said about the best way to counter the coronavirus: "What works best is our immune system" (France Info, January 26, 2020).
 (4)